 Automatic vs Manual Translation

-By default, the multi-language feature will automatically translate your website content into the new language you are adding using Google Translate.
-While this service is provided for free, Google Translate does not always provide the most accurate translations.
-You should review and edit the content in the translated version of your site to fix any errors.
-However, if you'd prefer to translate your entire website manually, just un-tick the automatic translation box before adding any new languages.
+By default, the multi-language feature automatically translates your website content into the new language you are adding using Google Translate.
+While this service is provided for free, Google Translate does not always provide the most accurate translations so make sure to review and edit the content in the translated versions of your site.
+If you prefer to manually translate your entire website, untick the automatic translation box before adding new languages.

 What Content will not be translated?